casperUoS/DiscogScraperDesktop/README.md

   <li>See recently created documents</li>
 </ol>

-May envtually make a web version of the app aswell
+May envtually make a web version of the app as well

 ## Contributing